Scaling mobile at Spotify

 Wrapping up

-Mattias came back up on stage and talked about global collaboration.
-Their first step to move away from the old team setup was reorganize into feature teams, as mentioned above.
-This caused branch merge complications, which at one time led to that 2/3 of the features written for Android were never released.
-The current setup is much better, though, and also allows for A/B testing, gradual rollouts etc. Although several challenges remain, they are at a much better pace now than they were a year ago.
+Mattias came back on stage and talked about global collaboration.
+Their first step to move away from the old team setup was organize into feature teams, as mentioned above.
+This caused branch merge complications, which at one time led to that 2/3 of features written for Android were never released.

-Per wrapped up the session with a live demo of their QA tools, for instance load time indicators, memory monitoring, feature flag management, face recording, an embedded log monitor etc.
+Per wrapped up with a live demo of their QA tools, like load time indicators, handy memory monitoring tools, feature flag management, face recording, an embedded log monitor etc. A perfect conclusion to a great session.

 Check out the video here.